Skip to main content

 1 mentions Positive Neutral Negative

-The optimization provides smooth performance and compatibility with modern hardware while maintaining the game's original presentation and tone.
+The game's modern PC release features enhanced optimization, delivering smoother performance and better compatibility with current hardware while maintaining the original presentation and tone.

 • “The modern PC release ensures compatibility with contemporary hardware, smoother performance, and improved accessibility while preserving the original presentation and tone.”